Blog

 It’s important to ask about both hard skills and soft skills during the interview process.

 Hard skills are the technical abilities that give them a distinct advantage on the job, like writing code or understanding how social media works.
-A candidate’s soft skills will tell you whether they have the interpersonal capabilities needed for success in your organization.
+A candidate’s soft skills, also known as durable skills, will tell you whether they have the interpersonal capabilities needed for success in your organization.

 You can evaluate a candidate’s hard skills through their portfolio or skills assessment.
 In addition, you can ask how they used certain tools in previous jobs.